Highlights

 Visitors in the Garden

-A mother with her 6 year-old son visited every nook and cranny of the garden during the 30 minutes they were there.
-She said, “I come here with my son because he loves identifying colors in the garden.
+A mother with her 6 year-old son visited every nook and cranny of the Garden during the 30 minutes they were there.
+She said, “I come here with my son because he loves identifying colors in the Garden.
 We come 3 or 4 times each summer, and I ask him to describe what he sees.
 He is energized and even today, early spring, he found colors and correctly identified those colors.
-And when all the flowers and shrubs are in bloom in some weeks from now he will keep a count of how many different colors he can see on just one visit.”
+And when all the flowers and shrubs are in bloom in some weeks from now, he will keep a count of how many different colors he can see on just one visit.”

 “Living at Woodcrest, I often went to the Garden where I had volunteered for many years.
 I was losing my sight and could not differentiate individual flowers but I was filled with joy to see the colors blending together.
 It brought beauty into my day.”